tiffgerst/cosmwasm-book/src/actor-model/contract-as-actor.md

 The other function to use is `add_submessage`, taking a `SubMsg` argument.
 It doesn't differ much from `add_message` - `SubMsg` just wraps the `CosmosMsg`, adding some info to it: the `id` field, and `reply_on`.
-There is also a `gas_limit` thing, but it is not so important - it just causes sub-message processing to fail early if the gas threshold is reached.
+There is also a `gas_limit` thing, but this is not so important - it just causes sub-message processing to fail early if the gas threshold is reached.

 The simple thing is `reply_on` - it describes if the `reply` message should be